stecman/symfony-console-completion/README.md

 Note: If `[program]` is an alias you will need to specify the aliased name with the `-p|--program` option, as completion may not work otherwise: `_completion --generate-hook -p [myalias]`.

 Second note: The type of shell (ZSH/BASH) is automatically detected using the `SHELL` environment variable at run time.
-In some circumstances, you may need to explicitly specify the shell type as an argument to the `--generate-hook` option.
+In some circumstances, you may need to explicitly specify the shell type with the `--shell-type` option.

 ### How it works